visit/galaxy-docs/_includes/availability-transport.md

 As in other availability queries, the filter can also include a content filter, such as only those transport products associated with a particular CBIS category or with certain attributes.
 This is especially handy if you want a very quick look at availability for a specific product or products over a range of days.
 Content possibilities can be found in the <a href="#content-filter">Content Section</a> You can see a bare minimum version of this search in the examples.
 The return of this call is a set of available dates (if there is availability) an entity called Transports which is a set of the cbis IDs of the transport products available on that day.
 This is useful for, say, quickly displaying days on which you can find available transports.
-You can use the <a href="#product">Product content</a> call if you also wish to populate a specific transport with content.
+You can use the <a href="#product-content">Product content</a> call if you also wish to populate a specific transport with content.

 ### HTTP Request